Pet Dermatology Care

 No pet looks attractive with bald spots on his skin.
 Skin irritations can cause your pet to scratch, bite, and chew on his skin, leading to fur loss.
 Fur loss can also be caused by medical disorders or conditions.
 A visit to your San Antonio vet will uncover the source of the problem so your pet can get treatment.

 If your pet has environmental, flea bite, or food allergies, symptoms may show up on his skin in the form of skin irritation, rashes, dryness, redness, etc. Blood and skin tests can help determine what’s causing your pet’s allergic reactions so you can take measures to prevent them.
 Avoiding the allergen can help reduce or eliminate your pet’s symptoms.
 We may also recommend medications to manage those symptoms.
 For food allergies, we may place your pet on an exclusion diet and reintroduce foods into his diet little by little to see what’s triggering his allergic reactions.
 Allergy treatments for a dog’s skin are often a mix of specific kinds of medication and avoiding certain foods.
 The same can be said for treating allergies of cats.

 See Our San Antonio Vet for Dermatology Services

-While we are not board-certified veterinary dermatologists, our veterinarians are able to diagnose and treat most skin conditions.
+While we are not board-certified veterinary dermatologists at an animal dermatology clinic, our veterinarians are able to diagnose and treat most skin conditions.
 To set up an appointment with a board-certified veterinary dermatologist, please visit Animal Allergy and Dermatology Center of Central Texas.